-At the request of a government authority, the NCEA can prepare an independent advise on the scope and quality of the information in Environmental and Social Impact Assessment (ESIA) or Strategic Environmental Assessment (SEA).
+At the request of a government authority, the NCEA can prepare an independent advice on the scope and quality of the information in Environmental and Social Impact Assessment (ESIA) or Strategic Environmental Assessment (SEA).

 The NCEA does not prepare ESIA /SEA reports, nor does it advise on the decision to approve a project.
 The NCEA's role is to check if an ESIA/SEA offers a solid basis for public debate and political decision making.
 This can be done in the scoping, review and implementation/monitoring phases of the ESIA/SEA process.
 All advisory reports are published and available on the NCEA's website.

 Depending on the request, the complexity and/or political sensitivity of the proposed investment our advisory reports may be prepared by:

 - an NCEA technical secretary with or without a visit to the project site;

 - a working group of experts with or without a visit to the project site.